Oneiroe/PySimpleAutomata/doc/source/tutorial.rst

 .. warning::

-    Placing readability over functionality, the library doesn't handle explicitly exception.
+    Placing readability over functionality, the library doesn't handle explicitly exceptions.
-    In that way the library will not give any hint about a possible error.
+    In that way the library will not give any hint about possible errors, but will just rise the low level relative Python exception.
     Pay attention in providing correct automata in input as stated in this documentation.